Highlights of Everest Base Camp in October

 October provides stable temperatures and weather conditions.
 So, heavy snowfall or rainfall won't hinder your trekking experience.
 You will hike the diverse route with a gush of warm sun rays of summer.

-Below are a few more reasons why you should trek to EBC in October.
+Below are a few more reasons why you should be Everest Base Camp in October

 Magnificent View of the Himalayas